 Bad Ems is renowned as a spa town with hot springs.

-It was a popular bathing resort in the 17th and 18th centuries,
+It was a popular bathing resort

 attracting visitors from around the world.